IdentityPython/SATOSA/doc/README.md

 authentication requests from SAML Service Providers (SP).
 The default configuration file can be found [here](../example/plugins/frontends/saml2_frontend.yaml.example).

-The SAML2 frontend comes in two different flavors:
+The SAML2 frontend comes in three different flavors:

-The **SAMLMirrorFrontend** module mirrors each target provider as a separate entity in the SAML metadata.
-In this proxy this is handled with dynamic entity id's, encoding the target provider.
-This allows external discovery services to present the mirrored providers transparently, as separate entities in its UI.
-The following flow diagram shows the communcation:

-`SP -> optional discovery service -> selected proxy SAML entity -> target IdP`

-The **SAMLFrontend** module acts like a single IdP, and hides all target providers.
+1. The **SAMLFrontend** module acts like a single IdP, and hides all target providers.
 This enables the proxy to support SP's which only support communication with a single IdP, while the proxy will seamlessly communicate with multiple target providers.
 The metadata for the published IdP will contain one *Single Sign On Location* for each target provider.

    The following flow diagram shows the communication:

    `SP -> proxy SAML SSO location -> target IdP`

    For the simple case where an SP does not support discovery it's also possible to delegate the discovery to the `SAMLBackend` (see below), which would enable the following communication flow:

    `SP -> SAMLFrontend -> SAMLBackend -> discovery to select target IdP -> target IdP`

+2. The **SAMLMirrorFrontend** module mirrors each target provider as a separate entity in the SAML metadata.
+In this proxy this is handled with dynamic entity id's, encoding the target provider.
+This allows external discovery services to present the mirrored providers transparently, as separate entities in its UI.
+The following flow diagram shows the communcation:

+   `SP -> optional discovery service -> selected proxy SAML entity -> target IdP`

+3. The **SAMLVirtualCoFrontend** module enables multiple IdP frontends, each with its own distinct entityID and SSO endpoints, and each representing a distinct collaborative organization or CO.
+An example configuration can be found [here](../example/plugins/frontends/saml2_virtualcofrontend.yaml.example).

+   The following flow diagram shows the communication:

+   `SP -> Virtual CO SAMLFrontend -> SAMLBackend -> optional discovery service -> target IdP`

 ##### Custom attribute release